 Valuation Base Advantage Disadvantage Site Value (SV) • A uniform rate would promote development of land, particularly commercial and industrial developments.
 There is, however, little evidence to prove that this is the case. • There will be a significant shift from the industrial/commercial sector onto the residential sector of council.
 The percentage increases in many cases would be in the extreme range.
-Scope for possible concessions for urban farmland and residential use land. • SV is a major burden on property owners that have large areas of land.
+Scope for possible concessions for urban farmland and residential use land.
+SV is a major burden on property owners that have large areas of land.
 Some of these owners may have much smaller/older dwellings compared to those who have smaller land areas but well- developed dwellings - but will pay more in rates.
 A typical example is flats, units, or townhouses which will all pay low rates compared to traditional housing styles.

 The use of SV can place pressure on council to give concessions to categories of landowners on whom the rating burden is seen to fall disproportionately (e.g. Farmland and residential use properties).
 Large landowners, such as farmers for example, are disadvantaged using site value.
 SV will reduce Council's rating flexibility and options to deal with any rating inequities due to the removal of the ability to levy differential rates.
+The community may have greater difficulty in understanding the SV valuation on their rate notices, as indicated by many inquiries from ratepayers on this issue handled by Council's customer service and property revenue staff each year.
 Capital Improved Value (CIV) Includes all property improvements, and hence is often supported on the basis that it more closely reflects "capacity to pay".
 The CIV rating method considers the full development value of the property, and hence better meets the equity criteria than Site Value and NAV.
 With the increased frequency of valuations, the market values are more predictable and has reduced the level of objections resulting from valuations.
 The concept of the market value of property is more easily understood with CIV rather than NAV or SV making it easier to compare relative movements in rates and valuations across councils.
 The use of CIV allows council to apply differential rates which greatly adds to council's ability to equitably distribute the rating burden based on ability to afford council rates.
 CIV also allows council to apply higher rating differentials to the commercial and industrial sector that offset residential rates.
 The main disadvantage with CIV is the fact that rates are based on the total property value which may not necessarily reflect the income level of the property owner as with pensioners and low- income earners.
-Net Annual Value (NAV) Represents the annual rental value of a p is loosely linked to capital improved value farm properties.
-Valuers derive the NAV e for residential and

-• In contrast to the treatment of residential and farm properties, NAV for commercial and industrial properties are assessed with regard to actual market rental.
+Net Annual Value (NAV) • Represents the annual rental value of a property.
+However, in practice, NAV is loosely linked to capital improved value for residential and farm properties.
+Valuers derive the NAV directly as 5 per cent of CIV. • In contrast to the treatment of residential and farm properties, NAV for commercial and industrial properties are assessed with regard to actual market rental.
 This differing treatment of commercial versus residential and farm properties has led to some suggestions that all properties should be valued on a rental basis. • Overall, the use of NAV is not largely supported.
 For residential and farm ratepayers, actual rental values pose some problems.
 The artificial rental estimate used may not represent actual market value, and means the base is the same as CIV but is harder to understand.